eliasgoldsztejn95/PTDRL/README.md

 ## Simulation, robot and training algorithm
 - **ptdrl** was written in the OpenAI ROS fashion.
 This means that training, simulation, and robot environments are separated.
 - We supply 3 training algorithms: DDQN, TD3 and SAC.
-One can try any RL algorithm by using:
+For PTDRL, we used DDQN with the train_ddqn.py script.
+One can use any RL algorithm by replacing: env = task_env.PtdrlTaskEnv() in the training script.
+- task_env provides all the context for the task we want the robot to learn, in this case, navigating fast and safely.
+It contains the main functions: step, reset,

 This repository includes all file to work with PTDRL: Parameter Tuning Using Deep Reinforcement Learning